Publications

 This paper demonstrates complementary doping of van der Waals materials using controlled ionic intercalation to achieve monolithic building elements.
 We developed both p-type and n-type field effect transistors as well as electrical diodes with high device stability and performance.
 An enhanced charge mobility from 380 to 820 cm2/V∙s with the intercalation process is observed and explained as the suppressed neutral impurity scattering based on our ab initio calculations.
 Our study provides a unique approach to atomically control the electrical properties of van der Waals materials, and may open up new opportunities in developing advanced electronics and physics platforms.

-Emerging interface materials for electronics thermal management: experiments, modeling, and new opportunities
+Emerging interface materials for electronics thermal management: experiments, modeling, and

 Y. Cui, M. Li, and Y. Hu